pp4rs/2022-uzh/docs/index.md

 Throughout the course we will post useful tidbits of information, and answer questions that are slightly off topic in a web-chat environment called Slack.

 Click [here](https://pp4rs.slack.com/), or on the icon above, to be redirected to the Slack login page for our course.

+* Log in with your econ.uzh.ch, bf.uzh.ch or uzh.ch email address.
+* Join the channel `#general-2020`